mintel/dex-k8s-authenticator/docs/ssl.md

 ### dex-k8a-authenticator

-Our Helm chart providers options for both using trusted root certs, and serving requests on SSL.
+Our Helm chart provides options for both using trusted root certs, and serving requests on SSL.

-For more information on SSL support in our Helm chart, please read [here](../charts/dex-k8s-authenticator)
+For more information on SSL support, please read [here](../charts/dex-k8s-authenticator)